mjourard/meal-manager/docs/features/adding-a-recipe.md

   - Toggle to show/hide archived jobs
   - Action buttons (pause, cancel, restart) for applicable jobs
   - Link to view crawled content
+- add a top-nav dropdown called 'Jobs' and add a single link to the dropdown to 'crawlers'

 #### 3.5 Notifications
 - Implement notification system: